 Effective Discipline Policies for Young Children: Supporting Social-Emotional Competence

 Tuesday, May 1, 2018 @ 3:00 pm - 4:00 pm EDT

 Presented by Dr. Sarah Garrity, Associate Professor in the Child and Family Development Department at San Diego State University (SDSU)

 There is widespread concern over the increasing frequency of challenging behaviors being exhibited by young children.
 The number of children in preschool with these behaviors is one of the leading concerns of teachers, administrators and parents.

 Effective discipline policies provide administrators with a blueprint that helps them support the social, emotional, and academic success of all children.
 The purpose of this edWebinar is to present a humanistic approach to teaching and behavior guidance.
-Dr. Sascha Longstreth and Dr. Sarah Garrity will provide an overview of the Teaching and Guidance Policy Essentials Checklist (TAGPEC), an easy-to-use, 30-item checklist that describes seven essential features of high-quality behavior-guidance policies for programs serving children from birth to eight years of age.
+Dr. Sarah Garrity provides an overview of the Teaching and Guidance Policy Essentials Checklist (TAGPEC), an easy-to-use, 30-item checklist that describes seven essential features of high-quality behavior-guidance policies for programs serving children from birth to eight years of age.